unclebob/spacewar/README.md

   Klingons have the facilities on board to construct torpedos and kinetics.
 This takes lots of antimatter.
 A Klingon hovering by a base or a star may be building up their arsenal.

+Desperate klingons will sometimes go kamikazee on you.
+They'll overload their engines to get close enough to kill you before their engines explode.

 ## Blockades
   Klingons will sometimes invade your bases and take them over.